traitecoevo/plant/doc/design.md

 There are others in `compute_vars_size`:
   - `rho / theta * a1 * eta_c` (`sapwood`)
   - `rho         * a2 * eta_c` (`heartwood`)

+When and where do we compute these?
+At the moment they are set in `Strategy`, but this splits logic over too many files.
+The advantage of this approach is that we could set it up to run after every parameter set.
+The disadvantage is that to do anything complicated (such as the seed leaf mass calculation) we will have a recursive reference.

+Probably better to move the constant calculation within the `Plant` class.
+It might be desirable to have this be a static method?

+So then, how do the constants get computed?
+Who creates the Parameters instance?
+In the full model it will be done by `Parameters` generally, but for standalone cases the `Plant` itself takes care of this.

 ## Functions within plant